 Let me share with you the hell I went through late Sunday night, so you never have to experience it.
-I was out all day Saturday and ended up having lunch at a Greek restaurant.
+I was out all day Saturday and had lunch at a Greek restaurant.
 I had a gyro meat salad with no bread.
 I woke up at 2:30 AM with a screaming headache that lasted for several hours.
 I suspected the gyro meat had gluten in it, but the last time I researched this I came to the conclusion that gyro meat didn’t have gluten.
-Seems I researched this question incorrectly.
+It seems I researched this question incorrectly.

 Commercial Gyro Meat

-Three of the major suppliers of gyro meat in the USA are Kronos Products, Olympia Foods and Grecian Delight.
-Grecian Delight posts their gyro nutritional information on their website.
-Bread crumbs is listed as the 3rd ingredient.
+Three of the major suppliers of gyro meat in the USA are Kronos Products, Olympia Foods, and Grecian Delight.
+Grecian Delight posts its gyro nutritional information on its website.
+Bread crumbs are listed as the 3rd ingredient.
 Interestingly, their gyro meat also has MSG.
-Kronos doesn’t post their nutritional information, so I contacted the company and confirmed that their gyro meat is not gluten free.
-Olympia Foods has a color sales brochure on their site that states their gyro meat has wheat and soy in it.
+Kronos doesn’t post their nutritional information, so I contacted the company and confirmed that their gyro meat is not gluten-free.
+Olympia Foods states on its site that its gyro meat has wheat and soy.

 If you find yourself stuck at a Greek restaurant, your safest bet is to get kabobs or a Greek salad.
-I confirmed with Kronos that their kabobs are gluten free.
+I confirmed with Kronos that their kabobs are gluten-free.
 What you don’t want to do is get the falafel, which also contains wheat.
-Other things I learned today during my research is that the hummus you thought had olive oil might be using soybean oil.
+Another thing I learned today during my research is that the hummus you thought had olive oil might be using soybean oil.
 And the Tzatziki sauce has a number of questionable ingredients.

 Look For the Posters

-If a restaurant makes their own gyro meat on premise, it is highly unlikely that you’ll see a food service poster.
-At that point you can ask the proprietor if they use gluten.
+If a restaurant makes its own gyro meat on-premise, it is highly unlikely that you’ll see a food service poster.
+At that point, you can ask the proprietor if they use gluten.
 Assume they do.

 Gluten is NOT Necessary For Gyro Meat